kaifczxc-lab/OCSSN/README.md

     * Where does it come from?
 It is tensor of structure constants of group algebra $\mathbb{C}[\mathbb{Z}_d]$ over a field $\mathbb{C}$ (or $\mathbb{R}$), it defines the multiplication in the basis of group elements, more information can be found [here](https://en.wikipedia.org/wiki/Structure_constants), this tensor is mentioned there as "$c_{ij}{}^{k}$"

-* eps_r (counit): In 2D TQFT, any multiplication operation requires a corresponding linear functional (counit), which in this model is represented by eps_r
+* eps_r (counit): In 2D TQFT, any multiplication operation requires a corresponding linear functional (counit), which in this model is represented by eps_r.
+For complete details, see [[7]](https://math.mit.edu/~hrm/palestine/koch-frobenius-algebras.pdf)
+), pp. 106–107, Section 2.3

 * eps_v (counit): We need to build **non-degenerate symmetric invariant pairing g** (=beta) because we wrap eps_r in an exponent to ensure that eps is a positive number, otherwise if eps is close to 0 or negative, beta may become singular, but this doesnt mean the torch.linalg.inv cant be singular, but it happens noticeably less frequently than if we did not apply the exponent